 The technology could even extend to clothes.
 Iyer, Wang and their team stitched conductive thread into a cotton t-shirt.
 That thread conducts electricity.
 It turned the shirt into an antenna.
 It let the shirt talk to the wearer’s smartphone.
 If a sensor in the shirt tracked a person’s heart rate during exercise, for instance, the antenna could transmit those data to the wearer’s phone.

-The work by Iyer and Wang shows that the devices work.
-Now they're trying to figure out the best way to use it.
+Iyer and Wang reported their success with the system at a March 2017 tech conference in Boston, Mass.
+Now they’re trying to figure out the best way to use it.

 Stancil sees only one possible downside — that people are using FM radios less than they did in the past.
 “People are normally walking down the street listening to iPods instead,” he says.